getfem/getfem/interface/README.txt

 - unpack archive

-- ./configure CXX=mycompiler --unable-matlab --disable-shared
+- ./configure CXX=mycompiler --enable-matlab --disable-shared

 - the mex files and .m files will go in the directory specified by the --with-matlab-toolbox-dir option.
 Nothing else will be installed.